ahmed-n-abdeltwab/dork/README.md

 Automation

-- A GitHub Actions workflow runs daily and will update `CAREERS.md` automatically if a `SERPAPI_KEY` secret is configured.
-See `.github/workflows/update-readme.yml`.
+- A GitHub Actions workflow runs daily and will update `CAREERS.md` automatically.

 Notes